edinburgh-napier/set09121/lectures/lecture3.md

 - You need to define what the player's task is in the game. <!-- .element: class="fragment" -->
 - Some games offer different roles for the player to choose from. <!-- .element: class="fragment" -->
+    - Heterogenous Multiplayer Team: World of Warcraft, League of Legend, Team Fortress ... <!-- .element: class="fragment" -->
+    - Asymmetric Multiplayer gameplay: Splinter Cell: Chaos Theory, Left 4 Dead 2, Dead by Daylight ... <!-- .element: class="fragment" -->
-    - A Game Master in Dungeons and Dragons has a different role than the other players. <!-- .element: class="fragment" -->
+    - Single player RPG have different classes: Diablo serie, Dragon Age ... <!-- .element: class="fragment" -->
-    - One team member might be the party leader. <!-- .element: class="fragment" -->
-- Different roles might have different rules associated with them. <!-- .element: class="fragment" -->
+- Different roles have different rules associated with them. <!-- .element: class="fragment" -->

 ---